Experience the creations and techniques of Mr. Cho, one of the leading figures in Sichuan cuisine in Japan

 Edo-style traditional sushi prepared according to the traditions of the renowned 3-starred restaurant

-Sushi MASUDA was opened in 2014 by Rei Masuda, a young and energetic chef who trained for 9 years at Michelin 3-starred Sukiyabashi Jiro in Ginza.
+Sushi MASUDA was opened in 2014 by Rei Masuda, a young and energetic chef who trained for 9 years at Famous gourmet guide 3-starred Sukiyabashi Jiro in Ginza.
 He selects only the best fish of the day regardless of where it is caught, and carefully controls the individual temperature and amount of moisture for each sushi topping.

 Chef Masuda is one of Jiro Ono's disciples and also had a stint at Tenzushi when he was 17 years old.